google/zetasql/README.md

 ## How to Build

 ZetaSQL uses [bazel](https://bazel.build) for building and dependency resolution.
-After installing bazel (we maintain support for 1.0, but other versions may work), simply run:
+After installing bazel (check .bazelversion for the specific version of bazel we test with, but other versions may work), simply run:

 ```bazel build ...```